Statement of Faith

 We believe Jesus Christ is fully God and man (John 1:1, 14), born of a virgin (Matt.
 1:18), sinless in His life (Heb.
 4:15).
 He died on a cross as a substitution for sinful men (Heb.
 9:15).
 He rose bodily from the grave (John 20:1-9, 24-31, Acts 2:24) and now reigns with the Father (Acts 2:33, Heb.
 10:12).
 He will return visibly and personally to the earth both in salvation and judgment (Acts 1:11, Heb.
 9:28, Matt.
 24:35).

-We believe all humans are sinful by nature (Rom 3:23, 5:12) and can only be forgiven by repentance and trust in Jesus as Savior (John 3:16), brought about by the regenerating work of the Holy Spirit (Titus 3:5-7).
+We believe "all have sinned and fall short of the glory of God" (Rom 3:23, 5:12) and can only be forgiven by repentance and trust in Jesus as Savior (John 3:16), brought about by the regenerating work of the Holy Spirit (Titus 3:5-7).

 We believe that the family is the basic governmental, social and spiritual unit created by God.
 In it each child learns self-government, social relationships, and develops a relationship with the Creator and Savior (Eph.
 6:1-3; Col. 3:18-20).